Find Affordable College Courses

 Staunton, VA

 Mary Baldwin University ranked #6 on this year’s Best Social Work Schools in Virginia list.
-Located in the city of Staunton, Mary Baldwin is a private not-for-profit college with a small student population.
+Located in the small city of Staunton, Mary Baldwin is a private not-for-profit school with a small student population.

 The average amount in student loans that social work majors at Mary Baldwin take out is $34,911.